They say it’s the race that stops a nation, but let’s face it: The Melbourne Cup isn’t for everyone.

 Pipehorses differ from the Seahorses as their heads are positioned at a less acute angle to their body.
 Due to their straight shape, pipehorses can’t extend their snouts as far as the curvaceous seahorse.
 Quite sad for those times when you need to stretch a few more millimetres to reach your dinner.

 Seahorses are really the curvy pin-up fish of the sea.
 But why are they so curvaceous?
-Seahorse evolved from straight-bodied swimmers like pipefish—their curved trunk, bent head and long snout help them catch their dinner.
-Nature wrap it all up in this video on YouTube.
+Seahorse evolved from straight-bodied swimmers like pipefish—their curved trunk, bent head and long snout help them catch their dinner more effectively that then their straight-bodied friends

 The horseshoe bat

-According to the Australian Museum, eastern horseshoe bats are distinguished by the horseshoe-shaped fleshy area around their nose.
+The eastern horseshoe bats are distinguished by the horseshoe-shaped fleshy area around their nose.
 They hunt flying and non-flying insects and spiders, and hibernate over winter in southern Australia.
-A few months ago we posted how the blobfish was named the world’s ugliest animal… We may just have a contender for the 2014 title.
+Their short, broad wings allow them to forage close to the ground and even hover.